-SITE EVALUATION 2014-2015
+SITE EVALUATION 2015-2016

-Student Name: Date:
+Student Name: Date

-Site:
+Site: -

 Address:

 Supervisor: Phone: Email:

-Academic Quarter: Fall Winter □ Spring □ S Summer Year:
+Academic Quarter: Fall V Winter □ Spring □ Summ er Year:

-Check all the counseling opportuni ties that are available or n this site:
+Check all the counseling opportuni ties that are available on this site:

-□ Career Counselin □ Marriage and Far □ Group Counselin □ Consulting (special ons (specify) ng mily Counseling g (specify populations)
+☐ Career Counselin☐ Marriage and Fan☐ Group Counselin☐ ns (specify)g nily Counseling g (specify populations)

-☐ Assessment☐ Other (specify)
+☐ Consulting (speci☐ Assessment fy with whom)-

 Types of Clients Served:

-What kind of supervision is provid ed?
+What kind of supervision is provide ed?

 ☐ Individual Supervision Hours/week

-☐ Group Supervision Hours/week Number of students in group )
+Group Supervision Hours/week Num ther of students in group

 What are the on-site responsibilities of the practicum student (e.g., biofeedback with in-patient pain patients, short-term groups with alcoholics, etc.)?
 What is the theoretical orientation of the supervision (i.e., quality and style)?
 Are there unique demands of this site that have not already been discussed? (full year commitment, requires at least 15 hours weekly, etc.) Do you have any comments about this site you feel would be helpful to an interested student?
 Is there an opportunity for a paid practicum? □ No □ Yes How much?
-Would you recommend this site? □ No □ Yes - highly ☐ Yes - under the following conditions (e.g., must have prior experience with alcoholism, request a specific supervisor, family counseling is main type of service, etc.)
+Would you recommend this site? □ No □ Yes - highly \square Yes - under the following conditions (e.g., must have prior experience with alcoholism, request a specific supervisor, family counseling is main type of service, etc.)